Skip to content

 Note

-All overhang regions must be fully supported during the printing process:
+All overhang regions must be fully supported during printing:

-In many slicers, the auto-generated supports may be incomplete, so you might need to manually add paint-on supports.
+In many slicers, the auto-generated supports may be incomplete, so you may need to add paint-on supports manually.
 For example, this video shows how to do this in Bambu Studio:

 Tip

-We recommend printing a few extras of wheel mount B since the screw holes sometimes get damaged during assembly.
+We recommend printing a few extra copies of wheel mount B, as the screw holes can sometimes be damaged during assembly.

 Motor assembly